pingcap/docs-cn/tools/loader.md

 ### Note

-If you use the default checkpoint file, after importing the data of a database, please delete loader.checkpoint before you begin to import the next database.
-When importing each database, explicitly specify the file name of checkpoint is recommended.
++ If you use the default checkpoint-schema, after importing the data of a database, drop the tidb_loader database before you begin to import the next database.
++ It is recommended to specify the `checkpoint-schema = "tidb_loader"` parameter when importing data.